xuxiran/ConvConcatNet/README.md

 # ConvCatNet
+-----------------------------------------------------------20240131------------------------------------------------------------
+Regarding the comments from the reviewers, we have accepted and completed revisions on the vast majority of the manuscript.
+However, specific model parameters will be updated in this document after the code is open-sourced.
+We expect our code to be publicly available before the end of June this year.
+If the manuscript for "EEG_envelope_reconstruction" is not accepted for publication or does not receive a favorable review, we plan to submit it to arXiv and open-source all of the code.

 Attention: all the code would be released after the publication of paper about "EEG_envelope_reconstruction".
 This is because we used similiar model in this two tasks.